ndresx/redux-ops/docs/Blueprints.md

 When using `opsUnique`, every Operation within the Blueprint object gets a unique id.
 Instead of `FETCH_MOVIES`, the into `createBlueprint` previously passed id/action type would become something like `@@redux-ops/FETCH_MOVIES_1`.

-Both functions also allow you to pass in a custom id or re-using another Blueprint action's unique id as the second argument as you can see in the following example.
+Both functions also allow you to pass in a custom id or another Blueprint-Action's unique id as the second argument as you can see in the following examples.

 ```js
 // Auto-generated id